Ever dreamed of living the van life? Thinking about taking on a Toyota HiAce camper conversion and heading out on some epic road trips?

 - 160w Solar Panel

-Plus I think wired in a 6 socket extension cable as my charging point.
+Plus I then wired in a 6 socket extension cable as my charging point and picked up a roofrack for $100 from the local scrap yard.

 If I was to do everything again I’d also add in digital display to show the input, output and remaining charge on the battery just for peace of mind.